OliverC96/Ticket-Exchange/README.md

 ### NATS

 Currently, NATS Streaming Server is used to manage the transmission of events between microservices.
 By default, NATS Streaming Server operates entirely in-memory - eliminating the possibility of data persistence.
-In the future, I plan on investigating the viability of a migration to the newer [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream) module, which (in conjunction with Kubernetes PVs) could be used to successfully persist events/messages beyond the lifetime of any consumer.
+In the future, I plan on investigating the viability of a migration to the newer [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream) module, which - in conjunction with Kubernetes PVs - could be used to successfully persist events/messages beyond the lifetime of any consumer.

 ## Testing

-Backend microservices are thoroughly tested using [Supertest](https://www.npmjs.com/package/supertest) and [Jest](https://www.npmjs.com/package/jest).
-All backend components (routes, data models, event listeners/publishers) are targeted to ensure comprehensive test coverage.
+[Jest](https://www.npmjs.com/package/jest) and [Supertest](https://www.npmjs.com/package/supertest) are used to perform low-level tests on isolated backend components (e.g., routes, data models, event listeners/publishers), and validate groups of related components within each service.

+[Playwright](https://playwright.dev) is used to perform end-to-end testing in an automated fashion; validating the functionality of the application at a high-level (and from a user-facing perspective).
+All major flows within the [core application workflow](#core-workflow) are targeted in these tests.

 ## CI/CD

 CI/CD is implemented via [GitHub Actions](https://docs.github.com/en/actions/writing-workflows).
 Whenever a pull request is created (attempting to merge a secondary branch with the main branch), all affected code will be tested automatically (by executing the relevant test suites).
 For example, if a pull request is created, and only the _orders_ service has been modified, then all tests related to the _orders_ service (and only those tests!) will be executed to ensure it is still functioning as expected after the recent changes.
 Additionally, whenever a pull request is accepted (i.e., code is pushed into the main branch), new Docker images will be created (to reflect the recent changes), and the affected deployments will be restarted.

+Digital Ocean

 ## PostHog Analytics

-[PostHog](https://posthog.com) is deeply integrated within the application to enable comprehensive event tracking across the frontend, and backend services.
-In addition to autocaptured events (e.g., PageView), custom events are defined to acquire fine-grained insight into a user's activity in the context of the [core application workflow](#core-workflow).
+[PostHog](https://posthog.com) is deeply integrated within the application to enable comprehensive event tracking across the frontend, and the various backend services.
+In addition to autocaptured events (e.g., PageView), custom events are defined to acquire fine-grained insight into user activity.
 Frontend and backend events are distinguished by nomenclature and the _source_ property.
 While some events are anonymous (e.g., PageView by an unauthenticated user), most are associated with a particular user in the database (via their unique identifier).
 PostHog data can be queried using [HogQL](https://posthog.com/blog/introducing-hogql) (a [ClickHouse SQL](https://clickhouse.com/docs/sql-reference) wrapper) to obtain detailed, and personalized insights.

 ![Snapshot of PostHog dashboard](./images/posthog_dashboard.png)